bcgov/developer-experience-team/developer-portal/catalog/README.md

 Note: It may take several minutes (I've noticed 20 minutes but could be more) for a change to be picked up.
 So after making the change, wait to see if it is picked up.
 Refer to [The Life of an Entity](https://backstage.io/docs/features/software-catalog/life-of-an-entity) about the steps an entity goes through to be processed.

+#### Scenario

+One of the techdoc guides disappeared from the 'docs' page after it's `catalog.yaml` file location was updated in the `catalog-seed-*.yml` file.

+#### Resolution

+Scheduled an 'entity refresh' through the catalog page.
+On the catalog page, chose `Location` under the `Kind` drop down box.
+In the `seed` location entry, clicked the "Schedule entity refresh" button.

 #### Notes

 If you encounter this scenario and the above does not work, the following maybe helpful: